Questions to Ask a Potential Financial Advisor

 When you are searching for a financial advisor, what you are looking for is a Chief Financial Officer to help you run your family’s financial affairs.
 You’ll want to interview several potential candidates and make sure you find the right person for the job.
 Your interview will involve asking the financial advisor questions.

-You can ask about credentials and experience, but since you are hiring someone that has expertise that you don’t have, it can be difficult to determine if they are just a good talker, or if they truly have the right qualities for the job.
+You can ask about credentials and experience, but since you are hiring someone that has expertise that you don’t have, it can be difficult to determine if they are just a good talker, or if they genuinely have the right qualities for the job.

 You can ask these questions over the phone in about 15 minutes, and thus use them to help you pre-screen potential financial advisors, or you can ask them face-to-face.